michigan-nii/ni-on-flux/docs/example01.md

 # Simple example

 We will start with a simple example.
-You decide you want to use MRtrix, and one of the first things you will need to do is to correct or field bias.
+You decide you want to use MRtrix, and one of the first things you will need to do is to correct for field bias.

 Consulting the wizards down the hall, you find out that you need to run